amrvac/amrvac/doc/methods.md

 This implements the mixed hyperbolic propagating and parabolic dampening of divB using an additional scalar variable _psi_.
 The algorithm of 'glm' is described by Dedner et al. as _Equation (24)_ in _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.

+#### projection fix: typedivbfix='multigrid'

+Projection scheme using multigrid Poisson solver by Teunissen and Keppens in _Computer Physics Communications 245, 1068, (2019)_ can be use to remove div B part of B.

 #### Combined fix: typedivbfix='lindejanhunen' or 'lindepowel'